oyedejioyewole/nuxt-bootstrap-icons/docs/content/docs.md

+---
-# Documentation
+title: Documentation

-:-P An easier way of using [bootstrap-icons](https://icons.getbootstrap.com) for your Nuxt project!
+description: :-P An easier way of using bootstrap-icons for your Nuxt project!
+---

 ## Setup